CCurl/c4/README.md

 c4 provides 10 temporary words, 't0' thru 't9'.
 - Defining a temporary word does not add an entry to the dictionary.
 - Temporary words are intended to be helpful in factoring code.
-- The names of the temporary words are case-sensitive (T0-T9, not t0-t9).
+- Their names are case-sensitive (t0-t9, not T0-T9).
 - They are 'normal' words (not INLINE or IMMEDIATE).
 - A temporary word can be redefined as often as desired.
 - When redefined, code references to the previous definition are unchanged.